 In the 20th century, the Lantern Festival has become a world-renowned event.
 More organizations are committed to promoting this unique culture to the world, and we are one of the earliest Lantern Festival hosts overseas.

 As a traveling exhibit, the Chinese Lantern Festival illuminates more than 35 cities in Europe and United States after its introductions in these areas.

 Local people have become familiar with its new names, such as China lights, Asian Lantern Festival, Dragon Lights, and more, instead of just Chinese Lantern Festival that we are familiar with.

-In recent years, we have brought this traveling exhibit to more and more cities.
-The scale of the festival has changed a lot.
-The style also has changed in various ways such as Cultural theme, Christmas theme, Nature theme, Ocean theme and more.
+In recent years, we have brought this traveling exhibit to more and cities.
+The scale and style of the festival has changed over time, and it now includes themes such as cultural, Christmas, nature, ocean, and more.

-Our purpose is to bring the fesitval everywhere, no matter its name is Chinese Lantern Festival, China Lights, Asian Lantern Festival, Christmas Lights, Dragon Lights or any other names.
-Our goal is to let the lantern festival illuminate the world!
+At Tianyu Arts & Culture, Inc., our purpose is to bring the festival everywhere, no matter what it is called.
+Our goal is to let the lantern festival illuminate the world.